Trip to Eastern Sudetes, proving that the hard way is often the right way.

 Day 1

-After my arrival and reunion with nice people I haven't seen in a while, we think where to go.
-Shortly, a friend and I discover a path on a map connecting two peaks near the hotel where we stay.
-It looks like a neat introduction to the region.
+After my arrival and reunion with nice people I hadn't seen in a while, we wondered where to go.
+Bending over the map, a friend and I noticed a path on a map connecting two peaks near the hotel where we stayed, which looked like a neat introduction to the region.

-When I get to bed, I realise that my last-minute packing bore fruit: I forgot earplugs, a grave mistake when sharing your room with a few snoring folks.
+When it neared bedtime, I realized that my last-minute packing bore fruit: I forgot earplugs, a grave mistake when sharing a room with a few snoring folks.
 Ah-uh.

 Day 2

-However, my friends' definition of mountain biking is different from mine.
+My friends' definition of mountain biking is different from mine.
 Instead of climbing and riding down some challenging terrain, they like to get from point A to B with ease.
-We share an affection for a neat wavy environment, but it is clear that our ideas of the ideal route will differ.
-As they are in the majority, I am joining them for an easy-going ride on well-graded forest roads.
+We share an affection for a neat wavy environment, but it was apparent that our ideas of the ideal route would differ.
+As they were in the majority, I joined them for an easy-going ride on well-graded forest roads.

-The region is less touristy than other Czech mountain ranges, and all the locals we met were friendly and kind.
+The area is less touristy than other Czech mountain ranges, and when we met other bikers, some 4 out of 5 had e-bikes.
+All the locals we met were friendly and kind.
 One of them shared multiple tales about the local places and heroes.
-Interestingly, when we met other bikers, some 4 out of 5 had e-bikes.

-Like many other Czech border areas, this place has a tangled history stained with the nationalistic struggles of the 20th century.
-At one point, we go through massive former military grounds with ruins of ammunition depots.
+Like many other Czech border regions, this place has a tangled history stained with the nationalistic struggles of the 20th century.
+At one point, we passed through massive former military grounds with ruins of ammunition depots.

-Further into our trip, we continue the time-travelling theme as we enter an open-air gold mining museum, which has multiple replicas of buildings from the 14th century, the time of the greatest glory of the area.
-It is accessible free of charge.
+Further into our trip, we continued the time-traveling theme as we entered an open-air gold mining museum with multiple replicas of buildings from the 14th century, the time of the greatest glory of the area.
+It was accessible free of charge.

 Looking at this mill brought intensive flashbacks of the gold rush era structures that I saw in Colorado years ago.

-After we get back to the hotel, we go check out a city nearby with Vincenz Priessnitz's spa complex established in the first half of the 19th century, where we have a nice evening.
+After we got back to the hotel, we went to check out a city nearby with Vincenz Priessnitz's spa complex established in the first half of the 19th century, where we had a nice evening.

-After dinner, one friend says that there's a ruin of a medieval castle, Koberstein, only a few kilometres from our hotel and that we could go to have a look at it.
-Of course, I am keen.
-In the end, three of us are heading into the dusk, while the rest stay to chill with wine.
+After dinner, one friend said that there's a ruin of a medieval castle, Koberstein, only a few kilometers from our hotel, and that we could go to have a look at it.
+Of course, I was keen.
+In the end, three of us headed into the dusk, while the rest stayed to chill with wine.

 Koberstein castle has no written history, but it was probably built at the end of the 13th century to protect the gold mines around.

-The castle is delightful.
-The idea of getting back the same way isn't, tho.
-I assess the situation and see on my map that there should be another path down, not as steep and hopefully without the fallen trees.
-So we go that way.
-It is indeed better, but still a bit rocky, and the sun's gone.
-I did some night off-road rides earlier; my friends, not so much — Getting down is just as much of a challenge as getting up.
-But together, we conquer the hill.
+The castle was delightful.
+The idea of getting back the same way was not, tho.
+I assessed the situation and saw on my map that there should be another path down, not as steep and hopefully without the fallen trees.
+So we went that way.

 Day 3

 Having a more challenging path to cycle on means that I get to play with the bike, engage in riding, immerse in a state of focus to choreograph movements, and get the timing right, which comes with a rewarding feeling of "I earned it."
 This concentration orchestrated in pristine mountains equals pure happiness.
-On the other hand, on a wide, flat road like the one we ride, one easily switches to autopilot.
-I don't need to hold the handlebars; the bike goes itself — relaxing and suitable for commuting but lacking all the joy of mountain biking.
+On the other hand, on a wide, flat road like the one we rode, one easily switches to autopilot.
+I don't even need to hold the handlebars; the bike goes itself.
+Relaxing?
+Maybe.
+But lacking all the joy of mountain biking.

-As I cruise on what feels like a runway, I imagine us from the third-person view and hear a narrative like a TV documentary.
-That's the kind of stuff my brain produces when the road's boring.
+As I cruised on what felt like a runway, I imagined us from the third-person view and heard a narrative like a TV documentary.
+That's the kind of stuff my brain produces when the road's this boring.
 The camera pans to show the group riding bikes, then focuses on me, and the voice comments, "Look at Jakub; he's on vacation, yet pissed off.
 Can you believe it?"
 Oh hey!
 I get back to the first person and reflect on what I just saw.
-"That's right; this is stupid!"
-I admit.
-It is beyond belief how easy it is for a human to get annoyed.
-Friends might not favour trails, but I have friends who like to cycle.
+"That's right," I admit, "it is stupid!"
+It is beyond belief how easy it can be to get annoyed.
+Friends might not favor trails, but I have friends who like to cycle.
 And I can afford a vacation, where I ride on a decent bike..
 I am physically capable of riding.
-The longer this continues, the further I expand the scope on a broader view.
+The longer this continued, the further I expanded the scope on a broader view.

-As I remind myself how fortunate I'm, we enter the village of Mnichov with a well-known fish restaurant.
-They have a pond where people can catch fish to eat.
-We skip the fishing part but eat tasty trouts they prepared for us.
+As I reminded myself how fortunate I am, we entered the village of Mnichov with a well-known fish restaurant.
+They had a pond allowing people to catch fish to eat.
+We skipped the fishing part but ate trouts they prepared for us.
 Yum!

-With my mind in the right place, I am returning with friends to the hotel.
-Then, a few of us opt for a short diversion to a rocky formation called Lourdes Cave.
+With my mind in the right place, I returned with friends to our accommodation.
+Halfway there, a few of us opted for a short diversion to a rocky formation called Lourdes Cave.
 Each place here has plenty of legends attached, so they fuel fantasy.
 I like that.

 The day trip wasn't demanding, but I lacked the desire for another night adventure that evening.
-Friends plan to go hiking tomorrow, and I made up my mind to go ahead and try the famous MTB trails, Rychlebske Stezky, nearby.
+Friends planned to go hiking tomorrow, and I made up my mind to go ahead and try the famous MTB trails nearby.
 "Yey!"
 I think while I'm in bed already.
 "Let's get some sleep and nail the last da..." ~ "Snoooooor!"
 Kill me.

 I surrender.
-Anger won't make the situation better, so I'm opening a book that I brought with me and diving into wintry scenes of New York and the world of people who live there.
-Things are momentarily better, but tomorrow will be tough.
+Anger wouldn't make the situation better, so I opened a book that I brought with me and dove into wintry scenes of New York and the world of its inhabitants.
+Things got momentarily better, but tomorrow will be tough.

 Day 4

-I drive to Cerna Voda, a village where the MTB centre's trailhead is.
-Driving a car on that smooth surface is the right tool for the job.
+I drove to Cerna Voda, a village where the MTB center's trailhead is.
+Driving a car on that smooth surface was finally the right tool for the job.

-I am tuning the radio, and they blast the same hits as always.
-But since I can't remember the last time I listened to the radio, I am okay with it.
-"I'm your Venus, I'm your fire.." they play, and I am thinking about how these songs defined moments of so many people.
-Not much for me, as pop isn't on my usual playlist, but they make for a nice soundtrack, and I am in Cerna Voda in no time.
-It is visible how the trail centre brings a positive economic impact on the region.
-There are new holiday houses for rent, restaurants, and so on.
+I tuned the radio, and they blasted the same hits as always.
+Yet, since I couldn't remember the last time I listened to the radio, I was okay with it.
+"I'm your Venus, I'm your fire.." they played, and I thought about how these songs defined moments for so many people.
+Not much for me, as pop isn't on my usual playlist, but they made for a nice driving soundtrack, and I got to Cerna Voda in no time.
+It was visible how the trail center brought an economic impact on the region; there were new holiday houses for rent, restaurants, and so on.

-The parking lot is full of cyclists, some having bikes more expensive than the cars around.
-Some dress up into colourful jerseys, others lube chains; there's a relaxed yet buzzing vibe.
+The parking lot was full of cyclists, some having bikes more expensive than the cars around.
+Some dressed up in colorful jerseys, others lubed chains, and there was a relaxed yet buzzing vibe.

 Ready and set!

-Right next to the parking lot are a few test tracks to get a sense of what is to expect out on the trails.
+Right next to the parking lot are a few test tracks to get a sense of what is to be expected out on the trails.
 Some obstacles predict that I am in for a treat.

-After I get down the test run, I set off to taste the real deal.
-One has to climb to get there first, and I think that I should take it slow to save energy for the downhills.
-The road is smooth and tempts me to pop wheelies, but then my inner voice interrupts: "Didn't you want to conserve energy?" ~ "He's right again," I think.
+After I got down the test run, I set off to taste the real deal.
+One has to climb to get there first, and I felt that I should take it slow to save energy for the downhills.
+However, the road was smooth and tempted me to pop wheelies, until my inner voice interrupted again: "Didn't you want to conserve energy?" ~ "He's right again," I thought.
 "I'm glad he's tagging along with me."

-Shortly, the road changes to singletrack; it crosses a river and includes a couple of technical sections.
-It is super scenic, so the blogger in me wants to stop and arrange for an action-filled selfie, but the rider in me doesn't want to hear about it.
-It is too good to stop!
-I carry on, but I still think that it'd be good to have some illustration of the trail, so about a kilometre later, I ask two other folks to pose for me; I take a quick shot and continue up.
+Shortly, the road changed to singletrack; it crossed a river and included a couple of technical sections.
+It was super scenic, so the blogger in me wanted to stop and arrange for an action-filled selfie, but the rider in me didn't want to hear about it.
+It was too good to stop!
+I carried on, but I still thought that it'd be good to have some illustration of the trail, so about a kilometer later, I asked two other folks to pose for me; I took a quick shot and continued up.

-It is excellent!
-Trail centres like this are common in Scotland, but they are rather rare in central Europe, magnifying the excitement of being here.
-Soon, the easy climb is over, and I enter a part made from boulders.
-Many of the rocks are scratched from pedal strikes and chainrings.
-I manage relatively with ease, but it keeps me at the edge; I feel great.
+It was excellent!
+Trail centers like this are common in Scotland, but they are rather rare in central Europe, magnifying the excitement of being here.
+Soon, the easy climb was over, and I entered a part made from boulders, many of which were scratched from pedal strikes and chainrings.
+I managed relatively with ease, but it kept me at the edge; I felt great.

-Before the trail goes downwards, there's a flat section with these rocks all over.
-The physicality of this terrain can't be compared with the smooth roads of the previous days, yet, I can't get enough of it.
+Before the trail went downwards, there was a flat section with these rocks all over.
+The physicality of this terrain can't be compared with the smooth roads of the previous days, yet I couldn't get enough of it.
 That's a gym I like.

 One thing that I love about MTB is the creativity it offers.
 One sees terrain, and it's up to them how to tackle it.
-As I go further into the woods, there's a rock garden in front of me, starting with a nicely shaped triangular stone.
-With a bit of imagination, that stone looks like a kicker.
-So, I plan to use it to jump over the rocks instead of rolling over them.
+As I went further into the woods, there was a rock garden in front of me, starting with a nicely shaped triangular stone.
+With a bit of imagination, that stone looked like a kicker, so I planned to use it to jump over the rocks instead of rolling over them.
 I preload the bike's suspension, pop, and I'm flying.
-Alas, my physical state has already passed its prime, and halfway in the air, I see that I am not going to clear it.
-My rear wheel lands on the last pointy rock, the tire deforms to hug it, and a loud ding instantly resonates the woods — the unmistakable sound of a rim smashed by a hard surface.
-A few meters further, the rear wheel gets familiarly wobbly.
-No worries, though; a flat tyre is a simple fix.
+Alas, my physical state had already passed its prime, and halfway in the air, I saw that I was not going to clear it.
+My rear wheel landed on the last pointy rock, the tire deformed to hug it, and a loud ding instantly resonated the woods — the unmistakable sound of a rim smashed by a hard surface.
+A few meters further, the rear wheel got familiarly wobbly.
+No worries, though; a flat tire is a simple fix.

-I'm utilising the forced break and eating some of the pastry I brought with me.
-Later, I pump the tyres with a few more PSI than they had, to be on the safe side with pinch flats, and set off again.
-Then, the trail starts to go downhill.
+I utilized the forced break and ate some of the pastry I brought with me.
+Later, I pumped the tires with a few more PSI than they had, to be on the safe side with pinch flats, and set off again.
+Then, the trail started to go downhill.

-Oh, dear me, if the trail was engaging and fun until now, the steeper declining gradient turned it into heaven.
-Gravity does the hard work of moving you forward, and you just focus on shifting weight side-to-side, front and rear.
-Rough segments are mixed with banked turns and smoother sections to compose and hit the rocks again.
-The hard-inflated tyres are at the edge of their grip, giving me enough traction to send the bike in the direction I want but still have some thrill in the corners.
-It feels fantastic.
+Dear me, if the trail was engaging and fun until now, the steeper declining gradient turned it into heaven.
+Gravity did the hard work of moving me forward, and I just focused on shifting weight side-to-side, front and rear.
+Rough segments mixed with banked turns and smoother sections to compose and hit the rocks again.
+The hard-inflated tires were at the edge of their grip, giving me enough traction to send the bike in the desired direction but still have some thrill in the corners.
+It felt fantastic.

-When I get down to the base, I plan to get myself some refreshments at the local pub.
-It is a large, dimmed room where they play a mix of the early '90s Prodigy's records.
+When I got down to the base, I planned to get myself some refreshments at the local pub.
+It was a large, dimmed room where they played a mix of the early '90s Prodigy's records.
 Now that's more relatable than the pop from the radio!
-Suddenly I'm back in my high-school years, somewhere in a similarly dark basement with some amazing humans.
+Suddenly I was back in my high school years, somewhere in a similarly dark basement with some amazing humans.
 Back when I could go on without sleep with no hindrance of the day later, regardless of what I consumed that night.
 Different times.
-I am getting a cake and lemonade now and going to the tables outside.
+I got a cake and lemonade now and went to the tables outside.

 Right, let's get on the rocks again!

-I start with a black route, but my fading physical state results in riding mistakes.
-I am not thinking of jumping over a rocky staircase that's ahead of me this time.
-I will roll it and try to stay upright.
+I joined a black route, but my fading physical state resulted in riding mistakes.
+When I saw a rocky staircase ahead of me, I did not think of jumping over this time.
+I just rolled over.
 Bash!
-One of the rocks is bigger than the others, and my chainguard makes a mark on the stone.
+One of the rocks is bigger than the others, and my chainguard made a mark on the stone.
 Here we go; I am one of them people.
 At least, I have that chainguard for a reason.
-I feel that I lack the fitness needed to enjoy the black all the way down, so I am retracting to one of the smoother trails, and I am blown away.
-The trail utilises the local terrain into fab features; one sweet curve turns into another and there are fun jumps..
-It is like a rollercoaster where you decide your speed and how much airtime you get.
+I sensed that I lacked the fitness needed to enjoy the black all the way down, so I retracted to one of the smoother trails, and I was blown away.
+The trail utilized the local terrain into fab features; one sweet curve turned into another, fun jumps..
+It was like a rollercoaster where you decide your speed and how much airtime you get.

-I can't but agree with the positive reviews this place has.
 Oooh, what a ride!
-When I get down again, I finally take a selfie, too.
+When I got down again, I finally took a selfie, too.
 It isn't very fancy, but it shows a smile.

-A full-face helmet.
+A full-face helmet: wearing it means one thing = excitement's around the corner!
 It's been ages since the last time!
-Also, wearing it means one thing = excitement's around the corner!

-Later, I drive to say bye to friends, we exchange stories about our days, and I hit the road again to go home.
-It is already past sunset when I get down from the hills, yet the lower altitude increases the outside temperature.
-Speakers play, "I got my head checked, by a jumbo jet, it wasn't easy, but nothing is..." and I think about how these trips serve me like sanctuaries to organise my thoughts and to make sense of my place in this world.
+Later, I drove to say bye to friends, we exchanged stories about our days, and I hit the road again to go home.
+It was already past sunset when I got down from the hills, yet the lower altitude increased the outside temperature.
+Speakers banged, "I got my head checked, by a jumbo jet, it wasn't easy, but nothing is..." and I contemplated how these trips serve me like sanctuaries to organize my thoughts and to make sense of my place in this world.

 Like with biking, the more challenging life gets, the more memorable moments it generates.
 I got rejected from my first choice of university — thanks to this, I ended up going to the United States, where I learned more than I would ever do at that first uni.
 I wanted to finish my undergrad degree there, but I had no money to do so; therefore, I started an incredible job as a photographer instead.
 I'd probably still be doing it, but then I got denied a work visa extension, and I had to leave.
 Thanks to this, I set off to finish university after all.
 I wanted to continue in journalism, but the place I went to study turned out to be a disaster, so I quit it.
-Thanks to this, I expanded my creativity instead, and I ended up exhibiting my art in places I'd never dream of if the journalism uni would work out.
-Then, Brexit caused the UK markets to, ummm, slow down, so I got to spend time in China.
+Thanks to this, I expanded my creativity instead, and I ended up working on fab projects I'd never dream of if the journalism uni would work out.
+Then, Brexit caused the UK markets to, ummm, slow down, but as a result, I got to spend time in China.
 Then Covid came, and now I am in Slovakia.
-"Some of the best things that happened to me started as a failure," I am thinking while driving.
-But then, I am ripped from this train of thoughts as I get to the borders.
+"Some of the best things that happened to me started as a failure," I thought while driving.
+But then, I was ripped from this train of thoughts as I get to the borders.

 For Pete's sake, a police officer is stopping me.
 "Do you have the E-Form?"
 He asks me.